OpenPodcar/OpenPodcar/README.md

 ### B. Linear Actuator

-Before mounting the linear actuator under the vehicle, first acceptance test it with the Pololu to check that it is functional:
+Before mounting the linear actuator under the vehicle, first acceptance test it with the Pololu to check that it is functional.

 #### 1. Acceptance Testing